-The proposed Greeneville Bypass has four project alternatives plus a “No-Build” alternative that will be investigated in the EIS.
+The proposed Greeneville Bypass has four project alternatives plus a “No-Build” alternative that will be investigated.
 Refer to the Project Alternatives Map below for a display of these alternatives.
 Descriptions of the alternatives are as follows.

 1) Alternative A-1 – This alternative would involve the construction a new roadway north of existing U.S. 11E from a point west of Hal Henard Road, to a point near Chuckey Highway on U.S. 11E.
 The roadway would consist of four travel lanes with a depressed grass median, 10- to 12-foot shoulders, and full access control within a 350-foot right-of-way.